VGA connector

 The Video Graphics Array (VGA) connector is a standard connector used for computer video output.
 Originating with the 1987 IBM PS/2 and its VGA graphics system, the 15-pin connector went on to become ubiquitous on PCs, as well as many monitors, projectors and HD television sets.

-Other connectors have been used to carry VGA-compatible signals, such as mini-VGA or BNC, but "VGA connector" typically refers to this design.
+Other connectors have been used to carry VGA-compatible analog RGB signals, such as mini-VGA, including those which predate VGA, such as BNC and DE-9, but "VGA connector" typically refers to this 15-pin design.

-Devices continue to be manufactured with VGA connectors, although newer digital interfaces such as DVI, HDMI and DisplayPort are increasingly displacing VGA, and many modern computers and other devices do not include it.
+Once a ubiquitous presence, some devices do continue to be manufactured with VGA connectors, but newer digital interfaces such as DVI, HDMI, and DisplayPort (sometimes via USB or Thunderbolt) have largely displaced VGA, and modern computers and other devices do not typically include it any longer.

 Physical design

 The VGA connector is a three-row, 15-pin D-subminiature connector referred to variously as DE-15, HD-15 or commonly DB-15(HD).
 DE-15 is the accurate nomenclature under the proprietary D-sub specifications: an "E" size D-sub connector, with 15 pins in three rows.

+On IBM's original VGA connectors on the PS/2, pin 9 is a key and is blocked on the female connector and no pin exists on the male connector.
+This means that a current VGA cable will probably not fit on an IBM PS/2 without one or the other being modified.

-Predecessor and early variant
+DE-9 variant

-The standard 15-pin VGA connector was derived from the earlier DE-9 connector, which used the same "E" D-shell size (hence that connector's misnomer of DB-9 transferred its "DB" part to the new DE-15 connector as well, see above).
+The standard 15-pin VGA connector was derived from the earlier DE-9 connector used in the 1985 IBM Professional Graphics Controller (PGC).
+The DE-9 had previously been in use (with a completely different pinout) on the MDA, CGA, Hercules, and EGA as well.
 Though IBM always used DE-15 connectors for their Video Graphics Array hardware, several VGA clone hardware makers initially did not.
-Instead, some early VGA hardware, both monitors and VGA cards, used a DE-9 connector for VGA, just like what had been in use for MDA, CGA, Hercules, and EGA.
-This 9-pin variant of the then-emerging de-facto standard 15-pin connector omitted several pins, which was considered acceptable, because the autodetection features supported by those pins only evolved over time, and prior to Windows 95, there was no user expectation of graphics cards and displays being fully plug and play.
-DE-9 VGA connectors were generally compatible with each other, and adaptors to the DE-15 standard were available.
-Ultimately all VGA hardware makers switched to standard DE-15 connectors, relegating the early variant to relative obscurity.
+Instead, some early VGA hardware, both monitors and graphics cards, used the PGC standard of a DE-9 connector for analog RGB (VGA).

 Electrical design

 All VGA connectors carry analog RGBHV (red, green, blue, horizontal sync, vertical sync) video signals.
-Modern connectors also include VESA DDC pins, for identifying attached display devices.
+The sync signals are based on TTL logic levels.
+In non-standard use, these lines also allow for RGsB (sync-on-green) and RGBS (composite sync).

 In both its modern and original variants, VGA utilizes multiple scan rates, so attached devices such as monitors are multisync by necessity.

+The meanings of additional pins has evolved over time.
+Signaling for modern devices are defined per VESA DDC, for identifying attached display devices.

-The VGA interface includes no affordances for hot swapping, the ability to connect or disconnect the output device during operation, although in practice this can be done and usually does not cause damage to the hardware or other problems.
+The original VGA interface includes no affordances for hot swapping, the ability to connect or disconnect the output device during operation, although in practice this can be done and usually does not cause damage to the hardware or other problems.
 The VESA DDC specification does, however, include a standard for hot-swapping.